 Archive for the ‘Import’ Category

 For this week’s video and Retro Game Night we are playing requested titles Biohazard (Resident Evil) Gun Survivor 2 (Japanese Version) and Michigan: Report from Hell (European English Version).
 Both titles only released in Japan and Europe so here they are in all your viewing glory.
+Michigan is a complete let’s play series.
 Due to language and violence both of the games and the commentary, viewer discretion is advised.

 This week Fred flies solo to discuss the short live but highly coveted niche console the Turbografx-16.
 With an 8-bit processor and a 16-bit graphics card this Japan-centric console by NEC only hung around for 4-5 years but has a cult following almost as intense as Sega.
 This episode covers its release, different versions, Japanese counterpart the PC Engine, and of course the expensive CD expansion and games.